 Similar to electricity, this energy is invisible to the human eye.
 However, experienced Chinese doctors can feel and trace these pathways of energy with their hands.
 About 5,000 years ago they mapped these meridian lines.
 With this understanding, acupuncture was developed to balance Chi.

 Sometimes, however, the flow of energy is disrupted.
-An overload of energy in the form of strong emotions and trauma can block the flow of Chi.
+An overload of energy in the form of strong emotions and trauma can block or disrupt the flow of Chi.
 It is like a surge of electricity going to your TV and causing a circuit to blow.
 Optimal health depends on energy consistently flowing; balanced, free, and uninterrupted throughout the entire body.

 There are 12 primary acupuncture meridians.
 These channels surface to the skin twelve separate times and appear to be segments.
-Under the surface, however, these meridians interconnect with one another.
+However, under the surface, these meridians interconnect with one another.
 Each one is named for the primary organ or system they distribute energy to.
 Two pathways, called the central and governing meridians, are considered meridians as well, even though they do not correspond to a particular major organ system.

 Each Chinese meridian has a time period where its particular energy is strongest.
 They are also associated with specific emotions.

 Listed below are the twelve primary energy meridians, their time periods and the main emotions linked with them:

 1. LUNG MERIDIAN (3am - 5am); grief, intolerance

 2. LARGE INTESTINE MERIDIAN (5am - 7am); guilt

 3. STOMACH MERIDIAN (7am - 9am); disgust, greed

 4. SPLEEN MERIDIAN (9am - 11am); worry, anxiety about the future